MaximeCarriere/Coronavirus/Morttality_Rate_Study.md

 ![lombardia_3](https://user-images.githubusercontent.com/55028120/77190469-947eb200-6ad9-11ea-8f9d-25254dfc04ac.png)

 As one can seen the CFR was around 0.6% at the begining of the outbreak and progressively decreased to be below 0.2%.
+However, just after the saturation of ICU capacity, the CFR started to increase until it reached 0.8%.
+This would be due to the lack of bed leading to a less efficient level of health care and therefore more deaths.

 ### References